see-also-studio/colouring-in-website/issues/3_the-city.md

 meta2: SYMPOSIUM
 contributors: []
 content: >-
-  Issue #3 of Colouring In will emerge from a generative one-day in-person symposium hosted by the CCW (UAL) Design School.
+  Issue #3 of Colouring In will emerge from a generative one-day symposium hosted by the CCW (UAL) Design School.

   F﻿riday 25 Nov 2022, 9:00 – 17:00\